PoojaRavi1105/Color-Quantization/README.md

 # Computer-Vision
 This is a Python implementation of color quantisation using k means clustering.
-It takes "baboon.jpg" as an input file.
-This file is present in the same folder as that of the python notebook.
+It takes "baboon.jpg" as an input file which is present in the same folder as that of the python notebook.